-The charity raises money for cancer research in Salford and cross the country, so members of the public can apply for funding to help assist them when researching safer cancer treatments for children.
+The charity raises money for cancer research in Salford and across the country, so members of the public can apply for funding to help assist them when researching safer cancer treatments for children.

-Kristy Leigh, head of Kidscan communications says “adult cancer treatments are very effective which is great however when a child takes the same cancer treatment because the treatment is so strong it can effect other parts of their bodies leaving them with mobility issues and learning difficulties, even after the child is cured of cancer”.
+Kristy Leigh, head of Kidscan communications says “adult cancer treatments are very effective which is great however when a child takes the same cancer treatment it is too strong and can effect other parts of their bodies leaving them with mobility issues and learning difficulties, even after the child is cured of cancer”.

 Money is raised through family, friends, work colleagues, businesses, and universities who sponsor each other participating in fun challenges like Tough Mudder runs, swimming actives, golf tournaments, and talent show competitions were all the proceeds go to Kidscan.